Sunrise: A Song of Two Humans

 Janet Gaynor, George O’Brien, Margaret Livingston, Bodil Rosing,

 F. W. Murnau’s American masterpiece was written while the director was still in Germany.
-It is set in a weatherworn hamlet, perhaps in Middle Europe, and a city a world away but just across the lake.
+It is set in a weatherworn hamlet that is not America—perhaps Middle Europe, more like Middle Earth—and a city a world away, just across the lake.
 A trite situation—the happy marriage of a peasant couple invaded by a big-city seductress—is immediately stripped of melodrama, ultimately becoming film poetry.
-The director’s famously “invisible” tracking shots and the fluidity with which he moved through double exposures create an extraordinary moving palette from which we can project story, psychology, and a horrifyingly genuine involvement with the characters.
-Here are America’s sweethearts, George O’Brien and Janet Gaynor, in medias infidelity: O’Brien is almost gothically depressed by his affair as he plots a Dreiser-like boat accident for Gaynor, his wife.
+The director’s famously “invisible” tracking shots and the fluidity with which he moves through double exposures create an extraordinary moving palette from which we can project story, psychology, and a horrifyingly genuine involvement with the characters.
+Here is America’s sweetheart couple, George O’Brien and Janet Gaynor, in medias infidelity: O’Brien, distracted, almost gothically depressed by his affair as he plots a Dreiser-like boat accident for Gaynor, his wife.
 The very thought hovers and dances like moonlight over the rest of the film, which gaily tries to dodge it.